Red and Blueshifts in Multi-stranded Coronal Loops: A New Temperature Diagnostic: Introduction

-In Section~\ref{sec:model}, we describe the nanoflare heating model used to determine the Dopplershifts in hot and warm loops.
+In Section~\ref{sec:model}, we describe the nanoflare heating model used to determine Dopplershifts in coronal loops.
 We describe the different spectral lines used to simulate the observed Dopplershifts (Section~\ref{sec:spectra}).
 In Section~\ref{sec:doppler}, we present the spatial distribution of Dopplershifts for the different spectral lines.
 In Section~\ref{sec:temp}, we present a new diagnostic method to estimate the temperature of coronal loops based on multi-spectral observations.
-In Section~\ref{sec:concl}, we discuss the properties of blue- and redshifts for hot and warm loops as seen by an imaging spectrometer rastering a region of the Sun such as {\em Hinode}/EIS.
+In Section~\ref{sec:concl}, we discuss the properties of blue- and red-shifts for {\bf two simulated} loops as seen by an imaging spectrometer rastering a region of the Sun such as {\em Hinode}/EIS.
 The conclusions are drawn in Section~\ref{sec:concl2}.
-In the Appendices~\ref{sec:appa} and~\ref{sec:appb}, we describe the effects of changing the observer point of view on the measurements of Dopplershifts and the temperature diagnostic, and we model the rasters for {\em IRIS} and {\em Solar Orbiter}/SPICE wavelengths.
+In the Appendice~\ref{sec:appa}, we describe the effects of changing the observer point of view on the measurements of Dopplershifts and the temperature diagnostic.